On indicators of Hopf algebras: Indicators of Hopf algebras

 \begin{corollary} $\nu_n(D(H)) = |\nu_n(H)|^2$ for all $n \ge 1$. \end{corollary}

-See above for the definition of the symbol $| - |^2$.
-This formula has been conjectured in \cite{KMN09} and proved in the case where $H$ is a semisimple Hopf algebra over $\mathbb{C}$ by using the theory of modular tensor categories \cite[Theorem~5.6]{KMN09}.
+This formula has been conjectured in \cite{KMN09} and proved in the case where $H$ is a semisimple Hopf algebra over $\mathbb{C}$ by using the formula of the $n$-th Frobenius-Schur indicator of objects of a modular tensor category \cite[Theorem~5.6]{KMN09}.